What does COMMUNITY mean to you?

 For me; Community means moving from a transactional state of mind to a relational state.
 By this I mean moving beyond a world view where all motivation essentially falls into two categories, which are Self Interest and Caring for Others (Self vs Others).
 Instead, motivation becomes 'other-ish' meaning that you realize that you can best help yourself by helping others.

 Are you a part of a community (Canvas, work, or neighborhood)?
 What brought you there, or how did you initially get connected?

 A few years ago I wrote a blog post about Openness and Community as values.
 My involvement in this community began in 2010 when I discovered Canvas, Free for Teachers and the first rudimentary message boards.
-I was about a week in and trying to learn everything I could when my land line rang.
-The man on the other end of the line was a Canvas Admin in Plano, Texas who had read my questions in the message boards, google stalked me to find my landline and called to answer all my questions.
-Again, I was flabbergasted that this stranger, at not benefit to himself, would invest 90 minutes of his time helping me simply because we were using the same software.
+I was about a week in and trying to learn everything I could when the landline in my house rang.
+The man on the other end was a Canvas Admin in Plano, Texas who had read my questions in the message boards, google stalked me to find my number and called to answer all my questions.
+Again, I was flabbergasted that this stranger, at no benefit to himself, would invest 90 minutes of his time helping me simply because we were using the same software.
 I was hooked immediately and couldn't wait to have more such interactions.

 Is there someone part of your community who you admire?
 How does their involvement or their overall participation influence you?